Ripser/ripser/README.md

 Furthermore, one of the following options needs to be chosen to specify the format for the input files:

-  - `FILE_FORMAT_LOWER_TRIANGULAR_CSV`: lower triangular distance matrix; a comma separated list of the distance matrix entries below the diagonal, sorted lexicographically by row index and column index
+  - `FILE_FORMAT_LOWER_TRIANGULAR_CSV`: lower triangular distance matrix; a comma (or whitespace, or other non-numerical character) separated list of the distance matrix entries below the diagonal, sorted lexicographically by row index, then column index
   - `FILE_FORMAT_UPPER_TRIANGULAR_CSV`: upper triangular distance matrix; similar to the previous, but for the entries above the diagonal; suitable for output from the MATLAB function `pdist`, saved in a CSV file
   - `FILE_FORMAT_DIPHA`: DIPHA distance matrix as described on the [DIPHA] website